CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1975 - The Sagner House, Orange NJ.
 Unbuilt.
 Commissioned in 1973.

 1975 - The Kay Unger Apartment, 136 East 36th Street, New York NY.
 Project architects, Peter Szilagyi, Gustav Rosenlof, Tsun-Kin Tam.
-Featured in Architectural Record in 1976.
+Built by Building Construction Corporation.
+Featured in Architectural Record, September 1976.
 Status unknown.

 1975 - The Student Apartment Housing, Dining, and Student Union at SUNY-Purchase, Lincoln Avenue, Harrison NY.
 Commissioned 1972.